National Library Board: Library 2000

 The NLB was thus formed as a result of this Report.
 The NLB implements initiatives arising from the Report's recommendations.

 The National Library Board has changed their logo to celebrate their 30 anniversary.

+In 2013, the NLB also promoted a new framework to combat the rise of phishing scams, called the S.U.R.E campaign.
+S.U.R.E stands for: Source, Understand, Research and Evaluate.

+The campaign also included S.U.R.E for work, schools and life to cater for different needs for everybody.

 Controversy

 In July 2014, the NLB announced that it was pulping three children's books, And Tango Makes Three, The White Swan Express, and Who's in My Family?, following a user's complaint that the books' homosexual themes did not promote family values.
 In protest, several poets and writers resigned from the Singapore Writers Festival and the Singapore Literature Prize, while several boycotted a panel discussion hosted by the NLB.

 A petition was signed by 3,800 signatories to reinstate the books or relocate the books to a different section, while another petition supporting the NLB's decision was signed by 26,000.
 A group supporting the reinstating of the affected books organised an event called "Let's Read Together" at the atrium of the National Library, where members of the public could bring books of any content to read along with a penguin stuffed toy, drawing 250 people on 13 July 2014.
 Communications and Information Minister Yaacob Ibrahim later instructed the NLB to place And Tango Makes Three and The White Swan Express in the adult section instead of pulping them; Who's in My Family? had already been pulped.
 The NLB also later announced that book selection and review processes would be refined.